Jay Silverheels, Played Tonto in The Lone Ranger

 The show was on location, filming in Chatsworth, California.
 Moore’s costume was made of heavy wool, and Jay was in suede.
 The two actors shared a trailer as a dressing room, and it was beastly hot when they were working, as well as in the trailer when they were given a few moments to rest.
 Jay told Clayton he was going to say something to the director about working conditions.

 Moore observed from afar as Jay talked to the director, and when he came back, Moore could tell by Jay’s face that that the conversation had not gone well.
 Jay mounted his horse, Scout, and took off.
-Clayton followed on Silver as he was concerned about his friend.
+Clayton was concerned about his friend and followed, riding Silver.
 When he caught up to the spot where Jay stopped, Moore said, “Jay, this isn’t right, you shouldn’t be holding up production like this.”

 Jay quietly turned and said, “No, Clay What isn’t right is the way we are being treated…we need better working conditions.”